inariksit/inariksit.github.io/_drafts/expressivity-ergonomy.markdown

 #### The Chomsky hierarchy: a high-level overview

-Below is a handwavy picture, intended to give an intuition about the landscape.
+The picture below is intended to give a rough idea about the landscape.
 Don't worry if you don't understand every box, or even most of them.

 <!-- If you are already familiar with the Chomsky hierarchy, you can jump ahead to [Where is natural language](#where-is-natural-language). -->

 ![Simplified summary of Chomsky hierarchy and language complexity](/images/chomsky-hierarchy-handwavy-explanation.png "Simplified summary of Chomsky hierarchy and language complexity")

-Now I'm going to shortly explain each level.
-Whenever I give an example of how one level is more expressive than the one before it, you may assume that the example is *representative*, but not *exhaustive*.
+Now I'm going to briefly explain each level.
+Whenever I introduce a feature that demonstrates how one level is more expressive than the one before it, you may assume that the new feature is a *representative example*, but far from *exhaustive*.

 #### Regular languages